Search for University Jobs in Sciences

-The Department of Integrative Biology (IB) at UC Berkeley invites applications for a pool of part-time or full-time, temporary, non-tenure track Lecturer positions to teach IB courses and General Biology (BIO 1B) courses as need arises.
+The Department of Integrative Biology (IB) at UC Berkeley invites applications for a pool of non-tenure track Lecturer positions to teach IB courses and General Biology (BIO 1B) courses as need arises.
 Our department's emphasis is on organismal biology.

 We are seeking outstanding lecturers who can teach/co-teach small, medium, and large size lecture and/or laboratory courses in the broad subject areas listed below: